The triage and testing centres have a dual function:

 Find out more about the locations of triage and testing centres: doclr - Covid test

-To ensure sufficient capacity for analysing samples and test materials, a federal platform was set up in addition to the traditional testing circuit, organised in and by clinical laboratories.
-The federal platform is responsible for supplying test material, collecting and transporting the tests to the laboratories and forwarding the test results.
-As of 20 April 2021, a total of 60 centres were using the federal platform.
+To ensure sufficient capacity for analysing samples and test materials, a federal platform was set up in addition to the conventional testing circuit, organised in and by clinical laboratories.
+The federal platform is responsible for supplying test equipment, collecting and transporting the tests to the laboratories and forwarding the test results.
+A total of 63 out of 139 triage and testing centres and alternative testing centres used this platform.
 The other centres work with a hospital laboratory or a private laboratory.
-In such cases, the laboratories themselves are responsible for supplying test material, transporting the tests performed and forwarding the results.
-A centre can switch to the federal platform if the laboratory can no longer complete the analysis of the tests within the predetermined time frame or if the demand for analysis exceeds the laboratory’s capacity.
+In such cases, the laboratories themselves are responsible for supplying test equipment, transporting the tests performed and forwarding the results.
+A centre can switch to the federal platform if the laboratory is no longer able to complete the analysis of the tests within the predetermined time frame or if the demand for analysis exceeds the laboratory’s capacity.
 Once a centre has switched to the federal platform, this cooperation will continue as long as the capacity of the conventional circuits is exceeded.

 You can find out more about the current procedure for when you have to be tested and where this can be done at www.info-coronavirus.be

 Source: Royal Decree of 13/05/2020 No 20 on temporary measures in the fight against the COVID-19 pandemic and to ensure continuity of care in compulsory medical care insurance.